KCreate/leonardschuetz.ch/server/blog/aoc-2025/article.md

 Because of the compounding effect of this, there might be days where no changes are required, and days where I'll have to reinvent the wheel to get things running.
 I might not post every day, only on days where something interesting has been built.

-Each article contains a short summary of how I solved the puzzle and what changes I had to make to the stdlib or the VM itself.

 > Huge thanks to my employer [Zürcher Kantonalbank](https://www.zkb.ch/en/home.html) for giving us an hour
 > of time each day to work on these puzzles!